-One of the first things you notice while journeying through the inner canyon is the advanced age of many of your fellow hikers.
+One of the first things you notice while hiking through the Grand Canyon’s inner canyon is the advanced age of many of your fellow hikers.
 It is not uncommon to see men and women in their 70s and 80s hiking along at a good clip, packs on their backs and big smiles on their faces.

 There are several strategies that can make a canyon hike much easier than a forced march with a 30-pound pack of gear on your back.
 First of all, don’t go in the summer; wait until September or October, when it’s cooler, though still quite warm, in the inner canyon.
 Second, try your best to book a cabin or a dorm room at Phantom Ranch rather than camping.
 That way, you’ll need less equipment, you’ll have all or most of your food taken care of, and there will be a shower and a beer waiting for you upon your arrival.
 Also, for about $70 you can hire a mule to carry up to 30 pounds of gear for you, so all you have to bring is a day pack, some water, and a few snacks.
 This way, instead of suffering while you descend and ascend the trail, you’ll be able to better enjoy the magnificence of this wonder of the world.

 Note: If you’re interested in hiring a mule, you can find the information in the Grand Canyon chapter of Moon Southwest Road Trip.